"Recluse strike the right balance between classic rock and modern rock... their music is weighty and impressive" Big

 "The pure meat and noise produced from these 3 guys are so strong that once they've pierced your head you can almost feel your mind bleed" Gig Reviewer

-Recluse release The Quiet Hours in July 2015 through Tiny Revelations Records
+Recluse release The Quiet Hours on 31 July 2015 through Tiny Revelations Records